-Dr. Colin Levings was born in Victoria, British Columbia, Canada, went to high school in Surrey BC, and as a youth spent a lot of time fishing in the lower Fraser River.
+Colin Levings was born in Victoria, British Columbia, Canada, went to high school in Surrey BC, and as a youth spent a lot of time fishing in the lower Fraser River.
 After completing his B.Sc. and M Sc. at the University of British Columbia’s (UBC) Institute of Fisheries, he earned his Ph.D. in Biological Oceanography at Dalhousie University in Halifax.
-In 1972, he started work at the Fisheries and Oceans Canada (DFO) laboratory in West Vancouver where he is still based.
+In 1972, he started work at the Fisheries and Oceans Canada (DFO) laboratory in West Vancouver..
 He has studied estuarine ecosystems, salmon habitat in rivers and estuaries, and marine conservation in coastal British Columbia to help provide management solutions that work toward sustainability.
-After retirement as Senior Scientist in 2006, Colin continues work as a Scientist Emeritus with DFO.
+After retirement as Senior Scientist in 2006, Colin continues work from his home office in Lions Bay, BC.
 He is also an Adjunct Faculty member in the Institute for Resources, Environment, and Sustainability at the UBC.

 Eastern sector of the Homathko River estuary at the head of Bute Inlet, British Columbia.
 A photograph I took in August 1980 from a Canadian Coast Guard helicopter during a joint ecological survey of Fisheries and Oceans Canada and Geological Survey of Canada.

 Colin is currently working on papers arising from past research, review articles, and provides advice and corporate knowledge to stakeholders on various coastal ecology issues.
 He has published over 200 papers and reports and these are listed under the “Publications” link in my website.
 Colin has worked overseas on projects in Asia and Europe, served as an Editor for several journals, and has been a member of a number of scientific advisory boards in Canada and the United States.
 Colin is a past President and founding member of the Pacific Estuarine Research Society.